-Before changing the wheelbase, the driveline angles of the proposed wheelbase need to be examined to ensure no harmful vibrations are created.
+Before changing the wheelbase, or making any changes to the drivelines, the new driveline angles need to be examined to ensure no harmful vibrations are created.
 Consult with the driveline manufacturer for appropriate recommendations.

 Before the rear suspension is relocated, check the new location of the spring hanger brackets.
 The new holes for the spring hanger brackets must not overlap existing holes and should adhere to the guidelines in the "FRAME DRILLING" section of this manual.